Solon, OH

 Managing Dental Anxiety in Children: Strategies for Stress-Free Dental Visits

-Mar 14, 2025
+Mar 13, 2025

-Managing Dental Anxiety in Children
+A Guide for Managing Dental Anxiety in Children | Stress-Free Dental Visits Solon, OH

 Understanding Dental Anxiety in Children

-• Avoiding conversations about dental visits
+• Refusing to talk about upcoming dental visits

-• Trouble sleeping before an appointment
+• Difficulty sleeping the night before

 Why Managing Dental Anxiety is Important